Blood Alcohol Content (BAC)

 - Medical testing: Healthcare providers use BAC tests for diagnosing alcohol poisoning, a potentially life-threatening complication of consuming excessive amounts of alcohol in a short amount of time.

-- Monitoring alcohol use disorder: If you’re in a treatment program for alcohol use disorder (alcohol abuse or alcoholism), they may have you undergo BAC tests while you’re in the program to see if you’re continuing to drink alcohol while in recovery.
+- Monitoring alcohol use disorder: If you’re in a treatment program for alcohol use disorder, they may have you undergo BAC tests while you’re in the program to see if you’re continuing to drink alcohol while in recovery.

 - Workplace testing: Your employer may test for alcohol use if you’re a new applicant, regularly during employment and/or after an accident on the job.

 - Legal testing: People may need to undergo a BAC test as a part of a legal investigation, such as in the case of underage drinking, monitoring for alcohol use while on parole and determining if a person is/was driving a vehicle while legally intoxicated.